geoerika/ChattyApp/README.md

 Chatty App
 =====================

-A minimal and light dev environment for ReactJS based on a boilerplate project.
-ChattyApp is a multi-user chat application.
+ChattyApp is a multi-user chat application developped with React.js and Websockets.

 ## Final Product